KaMiKaZeE1221/SiR-System-Monitor/README.md

 - OS: Windows 10+ (Might work on earlier versions but I have not personally tested.)

-Optional (for richer sensors):
+At least one of these is required to show ANY sensors...:

-- RTSS / MSI Afterburner
+- RTSS / MSI Afterburner (Only for FPS/Frame Times)
 - AIDA64 with Shared Memory enabled
 - HWiNFO / LHM shared memory providers